-Step One: Contacting the Mediator
+Contacting The Mediator

 One or both of the parties contact the mediator to set up an initial meeting.
-If one party contacts the mediator, the mediator will take simply factual information such as the length of the marriage, whether there are children involved, and basic contact information.
+If one party contacts the mediator, the mediator will take simply factual information such as the length of the marriage, whether there are children involved and basic contact information.
 The mediator will be careful not to get into the details of the case during the initial call in order to maintain neutrality.

 The parties meet with the mediator for an orientation about the process and to outline the issues for the mediator.
-The parties may agree to the order of importance of the issues to be resolved and may discuss resolution of one or more of those issues at the initial meeting.
+The parties may agree to the order of importance of the issues to be resolved and may discuss the resolution of one or more of those issues at the initial meeting.
 For some parties, the mediator will recommend initial meetings with each party independently.
-The mediator never provides legal advice to either party, but may serve to educate the parties about the legal process.
+The mediator never provides legal advice to either party but may serve to educate the parties about the legal process.

-If the parties have not already filed a legal action with the court (divorce, domestic partnership dissolution, legal separation, parentage action), the mediator will explain the need for filing an legal action in order to resolve their case.
+If the parties have not already filed a legal action with the court (divorce, domestic partnership dissolution, legal separation, parentage action), the mediator will explain the need for filing a legal action in order to resolve their case.
 Parties are always advised to seek independent legal counsel before taking any action in the courts as the mediator will not provide legal advice to either party.

-Step Four: The Parties Must Exchange Information
+The Parties Must Exchange Information

 Each party is required by law to disclose financial information to the other party.
 After the parties have complied with the statutes regarding disclosure, the mediator will facilitate the informal exchange of any additional information necessary to facilitate a settlement in the case.

-Step Five: Possible Retention of Experts
+Possible Retention Of Experts

-In some cases, settlement is facilitated by receiving the opinion of neutral experts such as real estate appraisers, forensic accountants, vocational evaluators, child development experts, parenting coordinators and business valuators.
+In some cases, the settlement is facilitated by receiving the opinion of neutral experts such as real estate appraisers, forensic accountants, vocational evaluators, child development experts, parenting coordinators and business valuators.

-Step Six: Facilitation of Settlement
+Facilitation Of Settlement

-Step Seven: Preparation of Summary of Mediation Session
+Preparation Of Summary Of Mediation Session

 The mediator will provide a confidential memorandum of understanding following each mediation session.
 This enables the parties to reflect on the session and to understand what was agreed upon and what is expected for the next session.
 If the parties reach tentative agreements in mediation, the terms will be memorialized in writing and the parties will be encouraged to seek independent legal counsel to review the tentative agreements and advise the party of his/her legal rights.

-Step Eight: Finalization of Agreements
+Finalization Of Agreements

 After the parties have had an opportunity to review their agreement with independent counsel, the mediator will prepare the documents necessary to finalize the agreement for signature and submission to the court.